antsh3k/Surreal/frontend/LEARNINGS.md

 - Keep canvas functionality (pan, zoom, touch)
 - Custom overlays render above canvas with proper z-index

+**Persistence & Duplicate Prevention**:
+- Use `persistenceKey` to isolate development data: `persistenceKey="mindcanvas-dev"`
+- Clear existing shapes before creating new ones to prevent duplicates from persistence
+- Use `useRef` to prevent duplicate creation from React StrictMode double-mounting
+- TipTap duplicate extension warning is from StrictMode - harmless in development

 ---

 ### React Bits Integration